Ministers of Hospitality (Greeters / Ushers)

 St. Columbkille is always looking to recruit and train new Ministers of Hospitality.
-If you are interesed in this opportunity to serve our parish in this very special manner, then please contact Deacon Tom Olson at (774) 364-0567.
-Tom’s email is firstname.lastname@example.org.
+If you are interested in this opportunity to serve our parish in this very special manner, then please contact Fr.
+Chris at 617-782-5774 or firstname.lastname@example.org.

-Read below for a full explanation of what your role and responsibilties would be.
-Deacon Tom is willing to review these details with you and ensure that you are properly trained.
+Read below for a full explanation of what your role and responsibilities would be.
+Fr.
+Chris is willing to review these details with you and ensure that you are properly trained.

 Step-by-step Details for Ministers of Hospitality